What is Desensitisation?

 Basically, you’re exposed to things or situations which resemble the feared things or situations, and in a series of steps are guided towards the feared situation or object.
-This gradual approximation works really well for lots of people!
+This gradual approximation can work really well for lots of people!

 Desensitisation starts before any treatment is carried out.
 For example, it’s a good idea to gradually get used to the environment of the treatment room.
 Having your first appointment just for a chat, without actually sitting in the dental chair, helps with the desensitisation process.
 Gradually approaching the feared situation removes a lot of the fear factor, and ensures you’re never overwhelmed.